did you know?

 We are locally-owned, not franchised, not interested in franchising, not a chain based in New Haven, and trying not to grow faster than our capability to manage the growth while maintaining the highest standards of food quality and service.

-We've been asked to open branches as near as Silver Spring (COMING EARLY 2013!) and Frederick, and as far as New York, North Carolina, Lake Tahoe and San Francisco.
+We've been asked to open branches as near as Silver Spring (you asked, we did!) and Frederick, and as far as New York, North Carolina, Lake Tahoe and San Francisco.
 Much as we'd love to live and run a successful business in New York or San Francisco, we're not planning on leaving the area any time soon.
 We love metro DC, and we know you need good pizza.

 Pete's is dedicated to: